github/backup-utils/README.md

 ##### GitHub Enterprise version requirements

 For online and incremental backup support, the GitHub Enterprise instance must be running version 11.10.343 or above.
-Earlier versions may use the "tarball" backup strategy (see `backup.config` for more information) but online and incremental backups are not supported.
+Earlier versions are supported by the backup utilities but online and incremental backups are not supported.
 We strongly recommend upgrading to version 11.10.343 or later.
-Visit enterprise.github.com to [download the most recent GitHub Enterprise version][5].
+Visit https://enterprise.github.com to [download the most recent GitHub Enterprise version][5].

 ### Example usage